saikumar178/Flood-prediction-app/README.md

 ## 🧑‍💻 Author

 **S S Sai Kumar**
-💻 Full-Stack Developer & ML Enthusiast
-🌍 India
+💻 Full-Stack Developer, Intrested in Blockchain,ML and Tech 🌍 India
-🚀 Focused on building tech for disaster management
+🚀 Focused on tech to build something new

 ---